InsertX2k/InsertX2k/README.md

 - 📫 How to reach me: **Send me a message on my Twitter or [Join My Discord Server](https://discord.com/invite/HUMsUpaaHn) and add me (I will be the one with the role "Ziad himself" or "Server Owner")**

-- 👯 I’m looking to collaborate on **making this world a better place for everyone.**
+- 👯 I’m looking to collaborate on **developing useful open-source projects.**

 ## Useful links: